top of page

 Annee Lyons is an American writer living in London.

-Her work explores memory, grief, and intergenerational stories, uncovering connections between personal and collective experience.
-She writes fiction, essays, and creative non-fiction.
+Annee writes fiction, essays, and creative non-fiction.
+Her work explores memory, grief, and intergenerational stories, seeking to uncover connections between personal and collective experience.
+Read some of her published work here

 Annee earned an MPhil in Ancient Greek and Roman History at the University of Oxford as a Marshall Scholar, studying numismatics and excavating in Greece, Bulgaria, and North Macedonia.
 She also earned an MA in Film & Screen Media from Birkbeck, University of London, where she studied feminist and psychoanalytic film theory as a Beinecke Scholar.